 - Children expected to be emotionally independent and behave like adults

-Authoritarian parents are low in warmth and responsiveness towards their children, expecting more independence and emotional and developmental capacity than their children are really capable of – in other words, authoritarian parents expect the same behaviours and level of understanding from children that they do from adults.
+Authoritarian parents are low in warmth and responsiveness towards their children.
+They expect more independence and emotional and developmental capacity than their children are really capable of.
+In other words, authoritarian parents expect the same behaviours and understanding from children that they do from adults.

 They are also big on punishment systems (and the counterpart, rewards systems) including things like time-out and the naughty step.
-At the most extreme end of authoritarian parenting lies physical punishment such as smacking or spanking, which is sadly still legal where I live.
+At the most extreme end of authoritarian parenting lies physical punishment such as smacking or spanking.

 - Low expectations of both child and own parenting authority